The Stolen Generations in Australia: Why children were taken away from their own families

 The Stolen Generations is the term used to describe the practice of forcibly removing First Nations children from their families between 1869 and 1970.

-Many of these children were fostered or adopted by white families or brought up in orphanages, homes, or other institutions run by governments, churches, and welfare bodies.
+Some of these children were fostered or adopted by white families, while many were brought up in orphanages, homes, or other institutions run by governments, churches, and welfare bodies.

 The first use of the phrase ‘Stolen Generations’ occurred in 1981 by historian Peter Read, who was at the Australian National University at the time.